 The State Planning Commission now oversees the planning schemes of 29 councils.
 It has divided the state into three regions with Regional Land Use Strategies setting out long term planning goals for these three regions: North-West (Cradle Coast) includes Burnie City, Central Coast, Circular Head, Devonport City, Kentish, King Island, Latrobe, Waratah-Wynyard, and West Coast.

-North: Break O’Day, Dorset, Flinders, George Town, Launceston City, Meander Valley, Northern
+North: Break O’Day, Dorset, Flinders, George Town, Launceston City, Meander Valley, Northern Midlands, and West Tamar.

 South: Brighton, Central Highlands, Clarence City, Derwent Valley, Glamorgan Spring Bay, Glenorchy City, Hobart City, Huon Valley, Kingborough, Sorell, Southern Midlands and Tasman.

 There is little disagreement that regional planning is critical for proper development.
 Prior to the state election, the Southern Regional Council even released a report on its regional priorities.
 These included asking for a formalised framework and systematic approach for the maintenance and review of the Southern Tasmanian Regional Land Use Strategy.
-On southern transport issues the report said an integrated approach looking at car transit, freight movement and public transport including buses, light rail and ferries is needed to fix this problem.
+On southern transport issues, the report also said an integrated approach looking at car transit, the need for freight movement and public transport including buses, light rail and ferries are imminent to fix this problem.

 Source: John Cleary was a state Liberal minister and MP for Franklin.
 He introduced the Land Use Planning and Approvals Act 1993. https://www.themercury.com.au/